ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

     |_subnet-evm-js
 ```

-There is no hard and fast rule to have the same project structre as demonstrated above.
-You can clone these repositories anywhere you want.
-You just have to run the commands accordingly to build binaries, copy VMs to `avalanchego/build/plugins/`, run avalanche network runner with the avalanchego's binary etc.
+There is no hard and fast rule to have the same project structure as demonstrated above.
+You can
+clone these repositories anywhere you want.
+You just have to run the commands accordingly to build
+binaries, copy VMs to `avalanchego/build/plugins/`, run Avalanche Network Runner with
+AvalancheGo's binary etc.

-### Installing dependencies
+### Installing Dependencies

 Here, `subnet-evm-js` is our node.js project folder.
-Move to the project directory and install the following dependencies.
+Move to the project directory and install the
+following dependencies.

 - avalanche (3.13.3 or above)
 - dotenv